diku-dk/futhark/docs/language-reference.rst

 instantiated with a functional type.
 Within a function, a lifted type parameter is treated as a functional type.

-See also `In-place updates`_ for details on how uniqueness types interact with higher-order functions.
+See also `In-place updates`_ for details on how consumption interacts with higher-order functions.

 Type Inference
 --------------